ChuckTripwell/test-desktop/README.md

-- NOTE: using this image will slightly change how ostree and grub works. there is no way to rebase back to bazzite. please backup your stuff.
+- NOTE: using this image will slightly change how ostree and grub works, so there is no way to rebase back to bazzite. please backup your stuff.
 - NOTE2: rebasing to this is NOT recommended. you have been warned.

 # Frankengold Linux